nuefato/afm-registration/README.md

 This membership registration platform is designed for Agape Force Ministry, CGMi N. E. Bishopric Headquarters (Solution House), specifically aimed at facilitating the formal induction of teens into the faith-based community.
 The website spans two pages and is crafted with simplicity and efficiency in mind, adhering to modern web standards.

 ### Process Overview
-- **Streamlined Registration Form:** Users are greeted with a simple and intuitive registration form.
+- Users are greeted with a simple and intuitive registration form.
-- **HTML Validation:** The form employs built-in HTML validation techniques to ensure the data is accurate and complete before submission.
+- The form employs built-in HTML validation techniques to ensure the data is accurate and complete before submission.
-- **Front-End Only Solution:** No back-end technologies (_Node.js_, *PHP*, or *traditional server*) are required for validation, reducing complexity.
+- No back-end technologies (_Node.js_, *PHP*, or *traditional server*) are required for validation, reducing complexity.
-- **Email Submission:** After validation, the form data is sent directly to a designated email address.
+- After validation, the form data is sent directly to a designated email address.
-- **Confirmation Page:** Upon successful submission, users are redirected to a confirmation page that acknowledges their registration and provides further instructions.
+- Upon successful submission, users are redirected to a confirmation page that acknowledges their registration and provides further instructions.
-- **Lightweight Design:** This approach reduces technical overhead, making it ideal for community-driven membership portals.
+- This approach reduces technical overhead, making it ideal for low budget community-driven membership portals.

 ## ⚙️ Technologies
 - [HTML](https://github.com/topics/html), [CSS](https://github.com/topics/css), [Vanilla JavaScript](https://github.com/topics/javascript)